kfinley/EFQuerySpecs/README.md

 # Entity Framework Query Specs

+### What is EF Query Specs?
-EFQuerySpecs is a lightweight Domain Driven Design Specification pattern implementation for Entity Framework Core (v3.1 & v5).
+EFQuerySpecs is a lightweight Domain Driven Design Specification pattern implementation for Entity Framework Core.

-Included is an asyncronous repository pattern implmentation for Entity Framework which uses QuerySpecs that can be used as is or referenced as an example.
+### Why would I want to use it?
+You want to write reusable EF query code in a DDD style.

+### How do I use it?
+TODO

+### Additional info
 Versioning follows the Entity Framework Core version scheme.

+### Issues?
+If you have any issues please report them as an Issue in the GitHub repository.